-Sound of Metal is playing in UK cinemas from 17th May and on Amazon Prime Video from 12th April
+Sound of Metal is playing in UK cinemas from 17th May and on Amazon Prime Video from 12th April.

-The morning after the gig, Ruben rises early in the RV he and Lou call home, preparing a vegan breakfast as Lou lays sleeping.
-Every sound is elevated, from the drip of the percolated coffee to the cutting of food and music playing softly in the background.
+The morning after the gig, Ruben rises early, preparing a vegan breakfast as Lou sleeps.
+Every sound is elevated, from the drip of the percolated coffee to the cutting of food and the music playing softly in the background.
 But, for Ruban, this will be the last breakfast he enjoys with these sounds surrounding him.